yamachig/Lawtext/core/README.md

 ## Frontends

-See [Lawtext](https://github.com/yamachig/Lawtext) for frontend tools.
+See [Lawtext](https://github.com/yamachig/Lawtext) for the frontend tools.

 <a id="usage"></a>